 A

 Enhancement surgery is considered if undercorrection, overcorrection, or refractive regression occurs.
 The decision is usually made after 6 months postoperatively once refraction is stable.
-The common method is to create a flap on the original cap surface with a femtosecond laser and apply additional excimer laser irradiation.
+The common method is to create a flap on the original cap surface with a femtosecond laser and perform additional excimer laser ablation.
 Confirmation of residual corneal thickness is essential.

-The femtosecond laser focuses within the corneal stroma, creating interfaces for the anterior and posterior surfaces of the lenticule through plasma formation and fine photodisruption.
+The femtosecond laser focuses within the corneal stroma, creating interfaces for the anterior and posterior surfaces of the lenticule through plasma formation and micro-photodisruption.
 The corneal stroma (lenticule) sandwiched between these two incision planes is removed, changing the corneal curvature and correcting myopia.

-The minimum lenticule thickness is generally considered to be 15–20 μm or more; if the lenticule is thinner than this, safe extraction may be difficult.
-For astigmatism correction, the accuracy of limbal marking and eye tracking systems is important to precisely position the asymmetric lenticule shape (axis asymmetry) 6).
-The optical zone diameter in SMILE is usually set between 6.0 and 7.0 mm, but the KLEx guidelines show that a larger optical zone (≥6.5 mm) results in fewer postoperative higher-order aberrations (especially coma) and better night vision function 2); therefore, a larger optical zone is recommended when corneal thickness is sufficient.
-However, enlarging the optical zone increases the amount of tissue removed (→ decreased RST), so individualized design considering the balance between biomechanics and visual function is important 2).
+The minimum lenticule thickness is usually set at 15–20 μm or more; if the lenticule is thinner than this, safe extraction may be difficult.
+For astigmatism correction, the accuracy of limbal marking and eye tracking systems is important to precisely position the asymmetric (axis-asymmetric) lenticule shape 6).
+The optical zone diameter in SMILE is typically set between 6.0 and 7.0 mm, but a larger optical zone (≥6.5 mm) has been reported to result in fewer postoperative higher-order aberrations (especially coma) and better night vision function 2).
+However, enlarging the optical zone increases the amount of tissue removed (→ decreased RST), so individual design balancing biomechanics and visual function is important 2).

 The reason for this advantage lies in the cap structure that preserves the anterior stroma (the site with the highest mechanical strength).
 The cap (anterior stroma) maintains the continuity of the lamellar structure and provides higher biomechanical strength than the LASIK flap 2).

 The differences between the SMILE cap and the LASIK flap are: (1) no hinge, maintaining continuity with the cornea around the entire circumference; (2) a closed structure with only a small incision (2–3 mm) under the cap communicating with the outside; and (3) preservation of strong collagen fibers in the anterior stroma.
-This design also provides the secondary benefit that postoperative flap dislocation due to trauma does not occur 2).
-The management value of LT index (maximum lenticule thickness/central corneal thickness ratio) ≤ 28% is an important indicator for maintaining this biomechanical advantage; if it exceeds 28%, the reinforcing effect of the cap is exceeded and adverse effects on biomechanics occur 2).
+This design means that postoperative trauma-related flap dislocation, as seen in LASIK, is usually not a concern 2).
+The LT index (maximum lenticule thickness/central corneal thickness ratio) management value of ≤28% is an important indicator for maintaining this biomechanical advantage; exceeding 28% is thought to negatively affect biomechanics beyond the reinforcing effect of the cap 2).

-Longitudinal evaluation of corneal nerve density using in vivo confocal microscopy (IVCM) shows that after SMILE, nerve plexus density recovers to about 70–80% of preoperative levels by 3 months postoperatively, whereas after LASIK, recovery is often only about 40–60% at the same time point4).
+In vivo confocal microscopy (IVCM) time-course evaluation of corneal nerve density shows that after SMILE, the nerve plexus density recovers to about 70–80% of preoperative levels at 3 months postoperatively, whereas after LASIK, recovery is limited to about 40–60% during the same period in many cases 4).
 This difference is thought to correspond to the difference in severity of postoperative dry eye.
-Complete recovery of nerve density usually takes 6–12 months, and in some patients it may take more than 2 years.
-In patients with preoperative dry eye, nerve density recovery may be delayed, and aggressive preoperative dry eye treatment may improve postoperative outcomes.
+Complete recovery of nerve density usually takes 6 to 12 months, and in some patients it may take more than 2 years.
+In patients with preoperative dry eye, nerve density recovery may be delayed, and proactive preoperative dry eye treatment may improve the postoperative course.

 Postoperative corneal ectasia is primarily attributed to reduced corneal biomechanical strength due to insufficient residual stromal thickness (RST) or excessive lenticule thickness, as well as preexisting subclinical keratoconus.
-Analysis of the KLEx guidelines2) found that 65.5% of ectasia cases had abnormal or suspicious preoperative corneal topography, and 52.3% had RST < 280 μm.
+Analysis shows that 65.5% of ectasia cases had abnormal or suspicious corneal topography preoperatively, and 52.3% had RST < 280 μm 2).

 Opaque bubble layer (OBL) is caused by accumulation of water vapor and carbon dioxide between layers.
-Maintaining room temperature at 18–25°C and humidity at 30–70%, along with appropriate laser energy settings, are preventive measures2).
-If OBL is extensive and covers the pupillary zone, it is recommended to wait for complete resolution before proceeding with lenticule dissection.
-Continuing manipulation forcefully increases the risk of wrong plane dissection.
+Maintaining room temperature at 18–25°C and humidity at 30–70%, along with appropriate laser energy settings, are preventive measures 2).
+If OBL is extensive and covers the pupillary area, it is recommended to wait for complete resolution before proceeding with lenticule extraction.
+Forcing the procedure increases the risk of wrong plane dissection.

 In a 5-year comparative study by Li et al. (2019), both the SMILE and FS-LASIK groups maintained safety and efficacy, with no significant difference in long-term corneal biomechanical effects 3).
 The SMILE group maintained good refractive stability even after 5 years.
-Both procedures showed excellent uncorrected distance visual acuity (UDVA) at 5 years, and good maintenance of best-corrected visual acuity (BCVA) 3).
+Both procedures showed excellent uncorrected distance visual acuity (UDVA) at 5 years, and best-corrected visual acuity (BCVA) was well maintained 3).

-In a systematic review by Moshirfar et al.5), the incidence of ectasia for PRK, LASIK, and SMILE was calculated as 20, 90, and 11 per 100,000 eyes, respectively.
-The incidence of ectasia for SMILE was about one-eighth that of LASIK, but the follow-up period for SMILE is still short, and the possibility of underestimation has been noted 5).
-The same review confirmed that ectasia can occur even in eyes without any known risk factors, indicating the need for further refinement of preoperative screening.
+In a systematic review by Moshirfar et al.5), the ectasia rates for PRK, LASIK, and SMILE were calculated as 20, 90, and 11 per 100,000 eyes, respectively.
+SMILE’s ectasia rate was shown to be approximately 1/8 that of LASIK, but it has been pointed out that the follow-up period for SMILE is still short, potentially leading to underestimation5).
+The same review confirmed that ectasia can also occur in eyes without any known risk factors, highlighting the need for further refinement of preoperative screening.

 Reinstein et al.8) compared the relative corneal tensile strength of PRK, LASIK, and SMILE using a mathematical model.
-SMILE, with its cap structure that preserves anterior stroma, was shown to retain more corneal strength for equivalent correction amounts compared to LASIK.
-This theoretical basis is argued to be consistent with the lower ectasia incidence of SMILE 8).
+SMILE was shown to preserve more corneal strength for equivalent correction amounts due to its cap structure that spares the anterior stroma compared to LASIK.
+This theoretical basis is argued to be consistent with SMILE’s lower ectasia rate8).

 In a 1-year follow-up study by Shetty et al.9), SMILE showed significantly smaller decreases in postoperative corneal biomechanics (CRF, CH) compared to LASIK.
-This difference became evident at 3 months postoperatively and was maintained at 12 months.
-It has been suggested that the protection of the anterior stroma may be due to the biomechanical contribution of the cap9).
+This difference became evident after 3 months postoperatively and was maintained at 12 months.
+It is suggested that the protection of the anterior stroma may be due to the biomechanical contribution of the cap9).

-The AAO Corneal Ectasia PPP10) states that SMILE has a lower risk of ectasia than LASIK and is considered to have a risk profile similar to PRK.
-However, preoperative screening for forme fruste keratoconus is essential even for SMILE, and comprehensive biomechanical evaluation including CBI and TBI is recommended10).
+SMILE is considered to have a lower ectasia risk than LASIK and a risk profile similar to PRK 10).
+However, preoperative screening for subclinical keratoconus is also important in SMILE, and comprehensive biomechanical evaluation including CBI and TBI should be performed 10).

 Definition of Progression and International Consensus

-The international consensus by Gomes et al.11) proposed a definition of ectasia progression (consistent changes in at least two of: anterior corneal steepening, posterior corneal steepening, and corneal thinning), and this criterion is applied to the management of ectasia after refractive surgery including SMILE.
+The international consensus by Gomes et al. 11) proposed a definition of ectasia progression (at least two consistent changes among anterior corneal steepening, posterior corneal steepening, and corneal thinning), and this criterion is applied to the management of ectasia after refractive surgery including SMILE.

-Santhiago et al.12) showed that PTA (percent tissue altered) ≥40% is an independent risk factor for ectasia after LASIK.
-In SMILE (KLEx), since the cap contributes to corneal strength differently from a flap, there is debate about directly applying the LASIK-based PTA threshold, but management values of LT index ≤28% and RST ≥280 μm are commonly important12).
+Santhiago et al. 12) showed that percent tissue altered (PTA) ≥40% is an independent risk factor for post-LASIK ectasia.
+In SMILE (KLEx), since the cap contributes to corneal strength differently from the flap, there is debate about directly applying the LASIK-based PTA threshold, but management values of LT index ≤28% and RST ≥280 μm are commonly important 12).

-Meta-analysis of KLEx guidelines confirmed that the high astigmatism group (>2.0D) had significantly more residual astigmatism and lower correction accuracy compared to the low astigmatism group (<2.0D).
-Correction of cyclotorsional error using limbal marking or triple centration improves accuracy2).
+Meta-analyses have confirmed that postoperative residual astigmatism is significantly higher and correction accuracy is lower in the high astigmatism group (>2.0D) compared to the low astigmatism group (<2.0D).
+Cyclotorsion error correction using limbal marking or triple centration improves accuracy 2).

-Sekundo et al.13) reported the first efficacy and safety study (6-month results) of femtosecond laser lenticule extraction (FLEx).
-FLEx is the precursor technology to SMILE, and this study laid the foundation for the later development of SMILE.
-By reducing the incision size from 7 mm in FLEx to 2–3 mm in SMILE, corneal nerve protection and safety were improved.
+Sekundo et al. 13) reported the first efficacy and safety trial (6-month outcomes) of femtosecond laser lenticule extraction (FLEx).
+FLEx is the precursor technology to SMILE, and this trial laid the foundation for the subsequent development of SMILE.
+Reducing the incision size from 7 mm in FLEx to 2–3 mm in SMILE achieved better corneal nerve protection and safety.

-In the TFOS DEWS III report by Jones et al.14), multiple studies support that SMILE has a significantly smaller impact on postoperative dry eye symptoms and corneal nerve density compared to LASIK.
-For ocular surface optimization after refractive surgery, preoperative MGD treatment, diquafosol, and perioperative use of IPL are recommended14).
+The TFOS DEWS III report by Jones et al. 14) states that multiple studies support that SMILE has a significantly smaller impact on postoperative dry eye symptoms and corneal nerve density compared to LASIK.
+For ocular surface optimization after refractive surgery, preoperative MGD treatment, diquafosol, and perioperative use of IPL are considered 14).

-AI-driven nomogram adjustments combining preoperative corneal biomechanical parameters have been reported to improve refractive prediction accuracy by over 25%2).
+Reports indicate that AI-driven nomogram adjustments combining preoperative corneal biomechanical parameters improve refractive prediction accuracy by more than 25% 2).
 Future development of personalized nomograms using multimodal data is expected.

-The ectasia risk scoring system by Randleman et al.15) is useful for preoperative prediction of ectasia after LASIK and consists of five factors: abnormal corneal topography, low residual stromal thickness, young age, thin cornea, and high myopia.
-Similar factors increase the risk of postoperative ectasia in SMILE, so this scoring concept can be applied to preoperative screening15).
+The ectasia risk scoring system by Randleman et al.15) is useful for preoperative prediction of post-LASIK ectasia and consists of five factors: abnormal corneal topography, low residual stromal thickness, young age, thin cornea, and high myopia.
+Since similar factors increase the risk of postoperative ectasia in SMILE, the concept of this scoring can be applied to preoperative screening15).

-In addition to SMILE, several femtosecond laser lenticule extraction technologies such as CLEAR (cornea lenticule extraction for advanced refractive correction) and SILK (smooth incision lenticule keratomileusis) are being developed, and further standardization is progressing2).
-CLEAR is a variant of SMILE that aims to expand indications for hyperopia and presbyopia by improving incision design.
-SILK is designed to smooth the cut surface and reduce bubble formation, improving ease of lenticule dissection and speed of visual recovery.
-These new technologies inherit the flap-free and biomechanics-preserving principles established by SMILE while aiming to expand indications, improve accuracy, and reduce complications.
+In addition to SMILE, several femtosecond laser lenticule extraction technologies such as CLEAR (cornea lenticule extraction for advanced refractive correction) and SILK (smooth incision lenticule keratomileusis) have been developed, and further technical standardization is progressing2).
+CLEAR is a variant of SMILE that aims to improve incision design and expand application to hyperopia and presbyopia correction.
+SILK is developed to smooth the cut surface and suppress bubble formation, improving ease of lenticule dissection and speed of visual recovery.
+These new technologies inherit the flap-free and biomechanics-preserving principles established in SMILE while aiming to expand indications, improve accuracy, and reduce complications.

 Attempts are being made to reimplant lenticules extracted during SMILE as allogeneic corneal inlays in patients with hyperopia, presbyopia, or keratoconus.
-Immune reactions may be minimal, but this is still experimental and not yet in general clinical use.
-In cases where lenticules are reused for hyperopia correction, the principle is to cryopreserve the extracted lenticule and transplant it into an appropriate patient to alter corneal thickness and refractive power, with potential as an alternative to banked corneas.
-However, long-term safety and efficacy still require accumulation of evidence.
+Although immune reactions may be minimal, this is currently at an experimental stage and has not reached general clinical application.
+In cases where lenticules are reused for hyperopia correction, the principle involves cryopreserving the extracted lenticule and transplanting it into an appropriate patient to alter corneal thickness and refractive power, and its potential as an alternative to banked corneas is being discussed.
+However, further evidence accumulation is needed regarding long-term safety and efficacy.

 Dishler JG, Slade S, Seifert S, Schallhorn SC.
 Small-incision lenticule extraction (SMILE) for the correction of myopia with astigmatism: outcomes of the United States Food and Drug Administration premarket approval clinical trial.
 Ophthalmology.
 2020;127:1020-1030.